Montauk Renewables, Inc. Annou - GuruFocus.com

 Forward-looking statements are necessarily subject to numerous assumptions, risks and uncertainties, which change over time.
 Future events or circumstances may change our expectations and may also affect the nature of the assumptions, risk and uncertainty to which our forward-looking statements are subject.
 The forward-looking statements in this release speak only as of the date of this release, and we assume no duty, and do not undertake, to update them.
 Actual results or future events could differ, possibly materially, from those that we anticipated in these forward-looking statements.
 As a result, we caution against placing undue reliance on any forward-looking statements.

-Forward-looking statements are subject to risks, uncertainties and other factors, many of which are beyond the Company’s control and are difficult to predict, including, without limitation, risks related to the acquisition, financing, construction and development of new projects and the other risk factors described in more detail in the Company’s 2022 Form 10-K and other filings with the U.S. Securities and Exchange Commission at www.sec.gov.
+Forward-looking statements are subject to risks, uncertainties and other factors, many of which are beyond the Company’s control and are difficult to predict, including, without limitation, the price of LCFS credits, the number of LCFS credits generated by our dairy farms, the reduction or elimination of economic incentives for renewable energy projects risks related to the acquisition, financing, construction and development of new projects and the other risk factors described in more detail in the Company’s 2022 Form 10-K and other filings with the U.S. Securities and Exchange Commission at www.sec.gov.
 We have included this web address as inactive textual reference only.
 Information on this website is not part of this document.